Do you want to optimize your landing pages? If you have never heard of a “landing page” before, you are likely a newbie in online marketing.

 But what happens if the page isn’t doing its job?

-This can happen for several reasons, though some are more common than others.
+This can happen for several reasons, though some are more common.
 If you’re not getting the conversion rates you want, your problem could be one of these issues:

 Poor Design

-Let’s face it, we all weren’t meant to be web designers.
+Let’s face it: we weren’t meant to be web designers.
 That’s why many people call professionals.
-Perhaps the design of your landing page is off or counterintuitive.
-Be sure that your landing page is also usable on mobile devices for users on the go.
+The design of your landing page may be off or counterintuitive.
+Ensure your landing page is also usable on mobile devices for users.

 Visitors Can’t Identify CTAs

-CTAs are the result of your landing page’s efforts in reeling in that visitor.
-If a visitor can’t figure out what to do next, there’s a big problem.
+CTAs result from your landing page’s efforts in reeling in that visitor.
+If visitors can’t figure out what to do next, there’s a big problem.

 No Good Headlines

 While a landing page is usually kept simple, your headline shouldn’t be.
-Without a good headline to tell visitors where they are on your site, you lose more conversions than you get.
+You lose more conversions than you get without a good headline to tell visitors where they are on your site.

 Landing Pages and Paid Search Traffic